jouni/j-elements/docs/util/stylable.md

 ## Matching components using media queries

-Stylable Mixin uses (or perhaps abuses) the standard style sheet media queries.
+Stylable uses (or perhaps abuses) the standard style sheet media queries.
 Instead of the standard values, such as `(max-width: 400px)` and `print`, you write CSS selectors to match the components you want to style. **The selector has to start with a custom element name**, for example `my-element` (element name with a dash).

 Examples: